Wadsworth Jarrell: Horse racing revisited

-While in Georgia Jarrell revisited his interest in horse racing.
-He became interested in African American jockeys, creating the paintings The Jocks #2 (1981), Master Tester (1981) and Homage to Isaac Murphy (1981).
+While in Georgia, Jarrell revisited his interest in horse racing.
+He became interested in African-American jockeys, creating the paintings The Jocks #2 (1981), Master Tester (1981) and Homage to Isaac Murphy (1981).
 The Jocks #2 is a group portrait of James "Soup" Perkins, William Walker, Jimmy Winkfield and Isaac Murphy.
 The figures appear like a Kemetic wall painting with hints of green and light blue.
 At the center is Isaac Murphy, a legendary jockey of the Kentucky Derby, wearing a glowing crown.
 A full tribute to Murphy is seen in Homage to Isaac Murphy, a large polyptych consisting of four canvasses.
 Cut out leaf motifs are adhered to the canvas and applied with acrylic stains, which make the motif's appear as negative space on the surface of the painting.
 Zigzags are prominent, a lizard appears to represent speed, a lawn jockey, and the dates of Murphy's wins, titles and horse names are at the top.
-The painting is finished with a stylized portrait of Murphy and cowry shells are glued to the canvas representing the money won by Murphy during his career.
+The painting is finished with a stylized portrait of Murphy, and cowrie shells are glued to the canvas representing the money won by Murphy during his career.
 Master Tester is an abstract of horse trainer Marshall Lilly, riding a horse, wearing a derby hat.
-In 1993 Jarrell would have a solo show, titled "Edge Cutters," at the Kentucky Derby Museum in Lexington, Kentucky.
+In 1993, Jarrell would have a solo show titled Edge Cutters at the Kentucky Derby Museum in Lexington, Kentucky.

 The bricklayer's trowel and jazz tributes

-In December 1982 Jarrell was commissioned by Westinghouse Electric Company to create a three-hundred-foot mural in their Athens headquarters, to boost the morale of the employees.
+In December 1982, Jarrell was commissioned by Westinghouse Electric Company to create a three-hundred-foot mural in their Athens headquarters, to boost the morale of the employees.
 The mural was the first time he used a bricklayer's trowel in his work, a tool introduced to him by Adger Cowans.
 The Apple Birds and The Return of the Apple Birds, from 1983, show his dramatic use of the trowel.
 The paintings were inspired by a drawing by his daughter, Jennifer, at the age of two.
 The Apple Birds were drawn by and talked about by Jennifer as having apple-shaped heads with stems at the top, long arms and short bodies.
 Zigzags, geometric shapes and layers make up the environment that the Apple Birds live in on the canvas.
 The trowel is used throughout to create 3-D layers and overlaps.